- Category: Thermal

-Ferrybridge ‘C’ Power Station began generating electricity in 1966, and was the first power station in Europe to succeed in generating electricity from a 500 megawatt machine.
+Ferrybridge ‘C’ Power Station began generating electricity in 1966 and was the first power station in Europe to succeed in generating electricity from a 500 megawatt machine.
 Following its closure in 2016 the power station was fully decommissioned and is now undergoing demolition.
-Demolition activities commenced at the site during December 2018 and are expected to be completed by the Summer of 2021.

 SSE has announced Keltbray as its principal contractor for the demolition of its coal-fired Ferrybridge C power station in West Yorkshire.
 The announcement confirms the intent to demolish the station following its official closure in 2016.

 To find out more, please read the press release here.

 Following their appointment as the principle contractor for the demolition works, Keltbray are now established at the site and are undertaking the early stages of the demolition works.